 Deep red fruit flavours shine through from our recommended 2014 Roger Brun Romance Rose Premier Cru Champagne to deliciously mirror the elements of this topping.
 It’s a rich and creamy champagne, charmingly balanced with delicate acidity.

 Squash Pancakes With Chilli, Parmesan & Rosemary, best paired with 2006 Charles Heidsieck Millesime

-We recommend sticking to the sparkling with a 2006 Charles Heidsieck Millesime.
+We recommend sticking to the sparkling with the 2006 Charles Heidsieck Millesime.
 This astonishing cuvee offers truffle and nutty aromas supported by a rich and creamy palate to match the herbs and chilli kick of this savoury dish.

-2016 Le Petit Haut Lafitte Blanc Chateau Smith Haut Lafitte is a delightful white wine from Pessac Leognan in Bordeaux; this well-balanced wine compliments the creamy goats’ cheese and spinach effortlessly.
+This white wine is absolutely delightful, deriving from Pessac Leognan in Bordeaux; this well-balanced wine compliments the creamy goats’ cheese and spinach effortlessly.